rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Now after several years I came to bring alms to my nation and to present offerings. ^2417

 While I was doing this, they found me purified in the temple, without any crowd or tumult.
-But some Jews from Asia — ^2418
+But some Jews from Asia-- ^2418

 they ought to be here before you and to make an accusation, should they have anything against me. ^2419

 Or else let these men themselves say what wrongdoing they found when I stood before the council, ^2420

-other than this one thing that I cried out while standing among them : It is with respect to the resurrection of the dead that I am on trial before you this day. ^2421
+other than this one thing that I cried out while standing among them: 'It is with respect to the resurrection of the dead that I am on trial before you this day.' ^2421

 But Felix, having a rather accurate knowledge of the Way, put them off, saying, When Lysias the tribune comes down, I will decide your case. ^2422